microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/01 - Introduction to SQL database in Fabric/01 - Introduction to SQL database in Fabric.md

 3. If prompted with "Stay signed in?" select "Yes" and proceed.

 4. If popup "Welcome to the Fabric view" is showed, feel free to close it by selecting 'X' on the top right corner and proceed with the lab content.

+5. Known issue: If you get prompted to create an account with job title or business phone number, please reload the page with the URL `https://app.fabric.microsoft.com/home`

 ### Task 1.2: Create the Microsoft Fabric Workspace